 U-Turn Permitted is available to adult (18+) men and women with one or more felony convictions.
 You must be drug free to participate in U-Turn Permitted.
 You will need to commit to a four week job readiness program in order to complete U-Turn Permitted.
 We prefer participants in U-Turn Permitted have a reading comprehension level of sixth-grade or higher, but cases are considered individually.

-U-Turn Express is a new program designed to cater to the needs of community members without a criminal background who are actively seeking work.
+U-Turn Express is designed to cater to the needs of community members without a criminal background who are actively seeking work.
 As the name suggests, U-Turn Express is an accelerated track offering critical job-seeking skills and resources.
 Participants in U-Turn Express will learn to:

 - Create or update a professional resume